 Note that these are typically used for medical applications.
 You will need to figure out tubing and connections to your existing regulator and aeration/oxygenation stone.
 I found some tubing that fits mine and use luer locks to connect it to other components.

 Update: Since this post was published the price, availability or promotion has changed.
-Check the product page for up to the minute description, price and availability.
+Check the product page for current description, price and availability.
 Also: Today’s Deals on Amazon

 - Oxygen Regulator – For Disposable Tanks w/Barb – MoreBeer

 - Oxygen Regulator – William’s Brewing

 - 0.5 Micron Diffusion Stone